-Long stay visa for studies for more than 90 days
+Long stay visa for studies

 During the validity of their visa, holders of a long stay (D) visa are authorized to travel within the other Schengen States without a Schengen visa (for a maximum of 90 days within a six month period)